Laces Actively Involved in ILS Configurator

 - Case study

 Suppose you work with several engineering parties on a large construction, like an office building.
 And for this, you have to share information from multiple sources.
 How do you do that efficiently?
-The agreements that define which person should transfer which information in which way are laid down in information delivery specifications (ILS in Dutch).
+In information delivery specifications (ILS), we lay down agreements that define which person transfers which information in which way.
 To draft and assess these quickly and efficiently, digiGO BIM Loket is developing the user-friendly ILS Configurator together with Ambrero.

 Less Time-consuming, Complicated, and Prone to Errors

-We want to be able to reuse existing guidelines and specifications, particularly in situations where processes are defined in procedures and are repeated a lot.
+We want to be able to reuse existing guidelines and specifications, particularly in situations where we define processes in procedures and repeat them a lot.
 This makes arriving at an ILS less time-consuming, complicated, and error-prone.
 Statements such as ‘I’m not getting what I need’ and ‘I’m not meeting expectations’ are a thing of the past with the ILS Configurator.

 Always Available With Laces Library Manager